thonatt/CSL/README.md

 + Checking GLSL specification compliance at C++ compile-time as much as possible.
 + The possibility to use C++ as meta language for generic shader generation.

 CSL requires a C++14 compliant compiler.
-It built successfully using Visual Studio (Windows), Clang (Windows, Linux, Apple), and GCC (Linux).
+It built successfully using Visual Studio (Windows), Clang (Windows, Linux, Apple), and GCC (Linux, Apple).
 CSL does not require any external dependency as it relies only on the STL and some [Boost Preprocessor files](https://github.com/thonatt/CSL/blob/master/src/boost/headers_used.txt) which are included in the repo.

 This repo contains the [CSL source files](https://github.com/thonatt/CSL/tree/master/src/csl).
 It also contains a [shader suite application](https://github.com/thonatt/CSL/tree/master/src/shader_suite/), which shows several CSL shaders, from didactic examples to more complex shaders such as [Dolphin's ubershaders](https://github.com/thonatt/CSL/blob/master/src/shader_suite/shaders/dolphin.cpp).
 The application can be built using for example CMake.

 CSL is a template-heavy library and compilation is currently noticeably slow.
 The run-time shader generation is however pretty fast.
 The whole shader suite, including all the examples present in this readme, takes approximately 5 ms to be generated.

 **Disclaimer** : This project is a work in progress.
 While there is already a lot to play with, the current coverage of the different GLSL specifications is only partial.
 Many functions or language features are missing.
 The [syntax section](#csl-syntax) gives a nice preview of what is currently available.
 The goal is to first make possible what is legal in GLSL.
 In a second time, the goal will be to make impossible what is not valid in GLSL.

 # Setup

-As CSL is a header-only library, a simple include of the file `<csl\core.hpp>` is enough to use it.
-Here is small program, showing a vertex shader example and its corresponding output.
+As CSL is a header-only library, a simple include of the file `<csl/core.hpp>` is enough to use it.
+Here is a small program, showing a vertex shader example and its corresponding output.
 CSL syntax is described in more detail in the [syntax section](#csl-syntax).

 <table>
   <tr>